aasif287/DataEngineerCapstone/README.md

 - Analyze data using the provided Little Lemon data file in Tableau.
 - Create relevant diagrams, worksheets, and dashboards to present data insights.

-## How to Submit
-1. Commit your project to GitHub.
-2. Provide a link to your GitHub repository.